mebusy/notes/dev_notes/AI_CS188_BNs_Independence.md

     - Answer: no.  Example: low pressure causes rain, which causes traffic.
     - X can influence Z, Z can influence X (via Y)
     - Addendum: they ***could*** be independent: how?
-        - independence is possible , just by a special choice. eg. always be a uniform distribution.
+        - independence is possible , just by a special choice. eg. flip coin.  always be a uniform distribution.
         - but the question is : Is independence guaranteed ?

 <h2 id="b744fe0bc9612fbfbc259a06f0dbd29b"></h2>